CartoDB/documentation/app/content/carto-user-manual/tutorials/find-the-best-place-to-create-a-store-near-the-customers.md

    The following queries should be executed in order, and each of them will show a different result.
 {{%/ bannerNote %}}

-7. Let’s start by just plotting a table that we have through our connection with the `CARTO Data Warehouse` (note that you would achieve the same result creating a map from the Data Explorer).
+7. Let's start by just plotting a table that we have through our connection with the `CARTO Data Warehouse` (note that you would achieve the same result creating a map from the Data Explorer).

     ```sql
     SELECT * FROM carto-demo-data.demo_tables.sample_customer_home_locations